Hotel Leonardo da Vinci

 Tourist information: Further tourist information can be found at the Visit Garda website.

-🚲 By bike: Lake Garda offers so many breathtaking cycle routes.
-The Ciclopista del Garda in particular, has been defined as the most beautiful bike path in Europe.
+🚲 By bike: Lake Garda offers so many breathtaking cycling routes.
+The Ciclopista del Garda in particular, has been defined as the most beautiful cycle path in Europe.
 The trail is built into the side of the mountain range, overhanging the lake.

 🛥️ By boat: When you want to hop from town to town, you’ll find many boat tours that will take you to the major locations.
 From Maderno to Torri del Benaco, Limone to Malcesine and Desenzano to Riva.